litesolutions/justifay-id/README.md

 At some point, we will be merging both the ID server and User API repos.
 Until then, the ID server needs a direct database connection to the User API.

-Using [resonatecoop/user-api-client](https://github.com/resonatecoop/user-api-client), the ID server can also make RESTful requests to the User API.

 #### User API

-(How to setup the User API locally, check out [user-api](https://github.com/resonatecoop/user-api) github repository)
+(How to setup the User API locally, check out [user-api](https://github.com/litesolutions/justifay-api) github repository)

 ### Compile